A Buyer’s Guide To Damien Hirst

 What types of Damien Hirst prints are for sale?

 Throughout his career, Hirst has produced both stand-alone editions and portfolio sets.
-Many of these portfolios have since been split and sold as individual prints – The Last Supper being a good example.
-In 2014, Hirst produced a print series titled The Cure, which was released as 30 individual prints as well as a complete boxed set.
+Many of these portfolios have since been split and sold as individual prints – The Last Supper being a good example where from 2018 to 2022, the number of individual works from this series to sell on the market continued to increase while complete sets of this series remain rare.
+Another example of sets more commonly sold as individual prints is The Cure, produced In 2014, which was released as 30 individual prints as well as a complete boxed set.
+The complete set of these works has never hit the secondary market and individual works of these prints are more commonly found on the primary market.

 What are some of Damien Hirst's most popular prints?

-After extensive data analysis, which looks at the last 5-years of Damien Hirst's prints' auction performance, these are some of the prints that we think are worth looking out for in 2024.
+After extensive data analysis, which looks at the last 7-year performance of Hirst's prints' auction performance, these are some of the prints that we think are worth looking out for in 2024.

 1. Sandwich: Produced as part of his series The Last Supper, which appropriates pharmaceutical iconography, Sandwich is Hirst's most investable print of the past five years.
 The work toys with our collective visual memory, using the distinctive type face and format of drug packaging.
 In the place of the medicine name is the word ’Sandwich’, and in the place of the manufacturer's logo is the artist's name ’Hirst’.
 This particular print has experienced considerable value growth in recent years, increasing by over 375% since 2017.